 If a child dies from abuse, the defendant may then face Nevada homicide charges.
 Double jeopardy laws prohibit a defendant from being convicted of both child abuse and the Nevada crime of murder if the child abuse was the immediate cause of the death.

-Note that it's not considered child abuse for a pregnant mother to ingest illegal substances which then transfer to the baby through the umbilical cord.
+Note that it is not considered child abuse for a pregnant mother to ingest illegal substances which then transfer to the baby through the umbilical cord.

 Emotional abuse in Nevada is defined as behavior that harms a child's emotional, psychological, or intellectual capacity to the point where it impairs his/her normal range of performance.
 Goodsprings criminal defense attorney Michael Becker gives an example:

 Other forms of emotional abuse include constantly telling a child that he/she is worthless or not permitting him to attend school and learn.
-Since emotional abuse is difficult to measure and identify, it's harder to prove than physical abuse.
+Since emotional abuse is difficult to measure and identify, it is harder to prove than physical abuse.